prakashtamu/technical_test_ob/README.md

 - Save these recommendations in a database.
 - Add another endpoint to retrieve saved recommendations for each user.
 - Integrate with a mock Large Language Model (LLM) agent using a provided Docker Compose setup.
+- create a frontend to interact with the backend

 This task assesses your ability to integrate external services, handle HTTP requests/responses, work with databases, and write clean, maintainable code following best practices.
+### Note: you can change any file on this project, as long as you provide a working code OR enough code that can you can explain you choices.
 ## Project Overview

 You are provided with a basic project structure of a web application built using Express.js and TypeScript.
 The application currently has a few endpoints set up.
 Your job is to: